AdobeDocs/campaign-web.en/help/v8/content/generative-email.md

     ![](assets/email-genai-2.png)

-1. Select **[!UICONTROL Upload file]** if you want to add any brand asset which contains content that can provide additional context the Content assistant.
+1. Select **[!UICONTROL Upload file]** if you want to add any brand asset which contains content that can provide additional context the Content Assistant.

     You can also click **[!UICONTROL Uploaded content]** to find previously updated files.
 Note that the uploaded content is exclusively available for reuse by the current user.